 - Make sure that you have good technique and the proper equipment.
 Check with your local tennis pro to make sure that you are generating all the force from your legs and not from your arm when hitting your tennis strokes.
 Sometimes if you change to polyester strings and do not decrease your tension you can get overuse problems in your arm.

 - Adjust the volume of tennis play to your fitness level, if you have just started to play and you have not built endurance and strength in your arm, then you could overuse the muscles and stress the ECRB tendon making it vulnerable to injury.
 Check out the 👉 Martin Method Tennis Fitness Programs to make sure your body is ready for your time on the court!

 By Dr. Erin Boynton M.D.

 Dr. Erin Boynton is a world-renowned orthopedic surgeon and expert medical witness.
 Throughout her career as a surgeon and sports doctor, she has worked with many professional sports teams, including the Toronto Maple Leafs and the Toronto Argos, and she was the first female orthopedic surgeon to work in the MLB and NHL.
 For the last 20 years, she has acted as the Medical Director for the Rogers Cup WTA tennis tour.
-We encourage any player, coach, or parent that is seeking medical advice and guidance to contact Dr. Boynton for help.
+We encourage any player, coach, or parent who is seeking medical advice and guidance to contact Dr. Boynton for help.
 There is not much she has not seen, heard, and fixed!
 We have always found her extremely approachable, caring, and professional.